CarlSargunar/Umbraco-Docker/Article_2.md

 - Docker Networking : More details around how to connect containers to each other
 - DockerFile : Defining the componentsand build steps required to build a container image
 - Docker Compose : A tool to manage multiple containers in a single file

+## Prereqisites

+It's expected that if you have followed the first part of this tutorial, you have already installed Docker, and have created a database container, and a website container running Umbraco 9.
+This article will build on the code used from article 1, so if you haven't completed that first part, you should go back to [Article_1.](./Article_1.md)

+## Umbraco Version

+This article uses version 9 of Umbraco, which does not currently support SQLite, but this is a feature of Umbraco 10, which will be released during Codegarden 2022.
+I will update this github repo to use Umbraco 10 when it is released.

 ## It's all about storage